Bitcoin-Calendar/calendar-bot/README.md

     ```

 The `docker-compose.yml` file defines production services (`nostr-bot-en`, `nostr-bot-ru`) for scheduled runs and test services (`nostr-bot-en-test`, `nostr-bot-ru-test`) for manual testing.
 All services use the same built image but are configured with different environment variables (like `BOT_PROCESSING_LANGUAGE`) and command parameters (for Nostr private key environment variable names) to control their behavior.

+The main application logic is now organized within the `internal` directory:
+*   `internal/config`: Handles loading and validation of application configuration from environment variables and a `.env` file.
+*   `internal/api`: Contains the client for interacting with the Bitcoin Calendar events API, including event fetching and retry logic.
+*   `internal/logging`: Manages logger setup and configuration (using zerolog), supporting console and file-based logging.
+*   `internal/metrics`: Provides a collector for tracking application-specific metrics, such as the number of events processed and published (for both Kind 1 and Kind 20).
+*   `internal/models`: Defines shared data structures used across the application, like `APIEvent` and `APIResponseWrapper`.
+*   `internal/nostr`: Handles all Nostr-related operations.
+    *   `publisher.go`: Core event publishing logic to relays.
+    *   `kind1.go`: Logic for creating Kind 1 (text) Nostr events.
+    *   `kind20.go`: Logic for creating NIP-68 Kind 20 (picture) Nostr events, including image validation.

+The `main.go` file now serves as the entry point, orchestrating these components.

 <details>
 <summary>Legacy Manual Setup (Without Docker - Deprecated)</summary>